saidake/simi/ALGORITHMS.md

     int num = 0; // The count of unequal numbers in the range from left (inclusive) to index i (inclusive).
     // Traverse array nums
     for (int i = 0; i < nums.size(); i++) {
+      // Count the number of times the current value occurs.
       ++arr[nums.get(i)];
       if (!Objects.equals(nums.get(i), nums.get(left))) {
         num++;